- Research and writing on regulatory, industry, and public policy issues

 - Diverse professional and academic background emphasizing research, public policy analysis, writing, and editing

 Christina Karas has conducted regulatory and industry research for Greenleaf since 2012.
-Her work informs Greenleaf’s due diligence and competitive landscape analysis for advisory clients, as well as the firm’s strategic guidance to pharmaceutical and biotechnology clients.
-Christina also writes and edits business content for the firm.
+Her work informs Greenleaf’s due diligence and competitive and regulatory landscape analyses for advisory services clients, as well as the firm’s strategic guidance to pharmaceutical and biotechnology clients.
+Christina also writes and edits content used to develop and expand Greenleaf’s business, generate awareness of our services, and enhance our value to clients.

 Christina has served as Special Assistant to the Deputy Commissioner for Policy at the Food and Drug Administration (FDA), where she supported the Agency’s policy and regulatory initiatives.